 Anterior-Lateral vs Anterior-Posterior Pad Placement

 As we’ve seen, the two basic positions for AED pad placement are:

-- Anterior-posterior (or “front-and-back”) placement: One on the front and one on the back
+- Anterior-posterior or “anteroposterior” AED pad placement: One on the front and one on the back

-- Anterolateral placement: One on the right side of the chest and one on the lower part of the left chest wall (or a few inches below the left armpit, over the ribcage)
+- Anterior-lateral or “anterolateral” placement: One on the right side of the chest and one on the lower part of the left chest wall (or a few inches below the left armpit, over the ribcage)

-The first position is usually used on children, and the second position is used on adults.
-However, an anterior-posterior placement can be used on adults as well with slightly different pad placement.
-Instead of placing the defibrillator pads on the center of the chest and back, place one pad just below the left nipple and the second pad on the left side of the back, directly below the scapula (informally known as the “wing bone”).
+Anterior-posterior placement is usually used on children, and anterior-lateral placement is usually used on adults.
+However, an anterior-posterior placement can be used on adults as well with a slightly different pad placement.
+Instead of placing the automated external defibrillator pads on the center of the chest and back, place one pad just below the left nipple and the second pad on the left side of the back, directly below the scapula (informally known as the “wing bone”).

-If the patient’s chest is especially hairy, the pads might not stick to their skin properly—jeopardizing the electric shock.
+If the patient has a lot of chest hair, the pads might not stick to their skin properly—jeopardizing the electric shock.
 Before placing the pads on the patient, use a razor to shave the hair where the pads will be placed.
 Most AED first responder kits include razors.

 Electricity and water do not mix, and neither should water and an AED.
 If the patient is wet, put them on a dry surface, remove their wet clothing, and get the chest dry before applying the pads.

 AED pads should not be placed on top of a medicated patch, because the patch could make the electrical shock less effective.
 Before applying the pads, carefully remove the patch (wearing gloves) and quickly wipe the area with alcohol or a towelette.